David Bustamante

 David Bustamante Hoyos (born 25 March 1982) is a Spanish pop singer and songwriter.

-He gained his initial fame in 2001 as a third-place winner on Operación Triunfo, the interactive musical reality television show that went on to achieve the highest audience ratings in the history of Spanish TV.

-Bustamante has sold more than 2 million records—albums and singles combined—in Spain and Latin America, getting 15 Platinum in albums, digital downloads and mobile ringtones.
-By 2019, nine of his ten albums had reached number one in Spain.
+He gained his initial fame in 2001–02 when he placed third in season 1 of Operación Triunfo.
+He has sold more than two million records—albums and singles combined—in Spain and Latin America, getting fifteen Platinum in albums, digital downloads, and mobile ringtones.
+By 2026, nine of his eleven albums have reached number one in Spain.

-His latest hit is "Héroes" (2019).
+According to a survey conducted by the agency Personality Media in 2016, he was recognized by 96% of the Spanish population.
+In other ventures, he has released thirteen fragrances with Puig.

 Biography

 2001–2003: Operación Triunfo and Bustamante

-David Bustamante is among the promising Latin pop singers who emerged in Spain in the early 2000s.

-Bustamante's breakthrough was in the TV hit Operación Triunfo in 2001.
-This show broke ratings records as well as dominated the top position of the CD sales charts during its 5-month run.
-The singer was in his late teens when he became the third finalist of this successful contest.
-Bustamante went on to sign with Vale Music Spain and Universal Music Latino.
+David Bustamante's breakthrough was in season 1 of Operación Triunfo in 2001–02.
+This talent show broke ratings records on La Primera of Televisión Española (TVE) as well as dominated the top position of the CD sales charts during its five-month run.
+Bustamante was in his late teens when he placed third in the competition.
+He went on to sign with Vale Music and Universal Music Latino.
+Having finished third, he competed with the top two, Rosa López and David Bisbal, with three original songs each, to at the Eurovision Song Contest 2002, something that Rosa ultimately won with "Europe's Living a Celebration".
+Bustamante and Bisbal, along with three other female Operación Triunfo contestants, were Rosa's backing vocalists at Eurovision.

 His debut album, Bustamante, was released in Spain in May 2002 and in Latin America and the United States in 2003.
-The album became a big seller, thanks in part to the singles "Además de ti", "El aire que me das" or "Dos hombres y un destino".
+The album became a big seller, thanks in part to the singles "Además de ti", "El aire que me das", and "Dos hombres y un destino".
 Another highlight of that album was "Perdóname", a duet with Puerto Rican pop star Luis Fonsi.
-He followed the promotion with a successful summer tour with over 70 concerts throughout Spain.
+He followed the promotion with a successful summer tour with over seventy concerts throughout Spain.

 2004–2005: Así soy yo and Caricias al alma

-In 2004, Bustamante followed up his first album with his sophomore outing, Así soy yo (That's the way I am), which was – for the most part – produced by the well-known Emilio Estefan in Miami.
-It was also in 2004 that Bustamante recorded the intoxicating theme song of "Gitanas", a superb, highly thought-provoking telenovela (Latin soap opera) that was filmed in Mexico and ran on the Telemundo network (NBC's contribution to Spanish-language programming) in the United States.
+In 2004, Bustamante followed up his first album with his sophomore outing, Así soy yo, which was – for the most part – produced by Emilio Estefan in Miami.
+It was also in 2004 that he recorded the theme song of Gitanas, a telenovela that was filmed in Mexico and ran on Telemundo in the United States.

-Bustamante continued with Caricias al alma in 2005.
+He continued with Caricias al alma in 2005.
 The album was another success in Spain and other countries of Latin America like Venezuela, where it was certificated Gold.
 Caricias al alma was recorded in Italy and Spain and included the summer hit "Devuélveme la vida".
 Furthermore, he visited Latin America to promote his music.